I had planned on writing something about Washington’s Birthday on Saturday, but my mind wandered elsewhere.

-Washington is one of my two favorite Presidents, and I have these two figures setting on top of my computer.
+Washington is one of my two favorite Presidents, and these two figures are setting on top of my computer.

 We remember George Washington for two major roles that he performed in our country.
 First, that of President Washington, but also he is well remembered as General Washington.

 While looking through my Grandma’s scrapbooks I came across a Frank Andrea Miller cartoon that asks a very interesting question about General Washington.
 This is from a 1961 scrapbook.

 When we look back at history we can see how bad the conditions were when the troops wintered at Valley Forge.
 Would we serve under Washington and endure the hardships that his troops did?
 In our world today we live in luxury compared to the colonial times.
 It would be hard to make a comparison.
 We do know that his troops trusted him and they gave their all for our country as they helped gain our independence from England.

 I also came across another interesting clipping about George Washington.